tanjimahmedpranto/tanjimahmedpranto/README.md

 ###

 <p align="left">
-  🔭 I’m working as a Full Stack Developer<br>
+  🔭 I’m progressing as a Full Stack Developer<br>
   📚 I'm currently learning Machine Learning, AI, and Data Science<br>
-  ⚡ In my free time, I watch movies, try new things, and chill with my people
+  ⚡ In my free time, I watch movies, try new things, and chill with my people<br>
+  📧 You can reach me at: tanjim.outcast@gmail.com
 </p>

 ###